lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54l/ug_nrf54l15_gs.rst

    :depth: 2

 This page will get you started with your nRF54L15 PDK using the |NCS|.
-First, you will test if your PDK is working correctly by running the preflashed :ref:`PWM Blinky <zephyr:blink-led-sample>` sample.
+First, you will test if your PDK is working correctly by running the preflashed :ref:`Blinky <zephyr:blinky-sample>` sample.
 Once successfully completed, the instructions will guide you through how to configure, build, and program the :ref:`Hello World <zephyr:hello_world>` sample to the development kit, and how to read its logs.

 .. _ug_nrf54l15_gs_requirements: